matteocrippa/awesome-swift/README.md

 ## Misc
 *Miscellaneous Swift related projects*

+* [generator-swift-framework](https://github.com/cybertk/generator-swift-framework) - Scaffolds out a Xcode framework project based on Swift 2.0.
 * [InteractivePlayground](https://github.com/dasdom/InteractivePlayground) - A playground exploring the interactivity of Xcode 7.3 playgrounds.
 * [MAIKit](https://github.com/MichaelBuckley/MAIKit) - A framework for sharing code between iOS and OS X.
 * [sbconstants](https://github.com/paulsamuels/SBConstants) - A nifty tool to generate constants file by grabbing identifiers from storyboards in a Swift project.
+* [swamp](https://github.com/robb/swamp) - Icon stamping in Swift.
 * [swift-compiler-crashes](https://github.com/practicalswift/swift-compiler-crashes) - A collection of test cases crashing the Swift compiler.
 * [SwiftGen](https://github.com/AliSoftware/SwiftGen) - A suite of tools written in Swift to auto-generate Swift code for various assets of your project.
 * [SwiftHub](https://github.com/sahandnayebaziz/SwiftHub) - A universal app you can use to browse the newest Swift repositories on Github.
 * [swiftier](https://github.com/snej/swiftier) - Quick-and-dirty Objective-C to Swift translator.

-## Tools
-*Tools for Swift development*

-* [generator-swift-framework](https://github.com/cybertk/generator-swift-framework) - Scaffolds out a Xcode framework project based on Swift 2.0.
-* [swamp](https://github.com/robb/swamp) - Icon stamping in Swift.

 ## Libs
 *Here you can find a list of snippets and libs for your Swift projects.*